opencost/opencost-website/docs/configuration/configuration.md

 :::info

 The Cloud Costs feature is not in the current stable release yet.
-Please use the OpenCost image `gcr.io/kubecost1/opencost:cloudcost` and the OpenCost UI image `gcr.io/kubecost1/opencost-ui:cloudcost` in the meantime.
+Please use the OpenCost image `gcr.io/kubecost1/opencost:cloudcost` and the OpenCost UI image `gcr.io/kubecost1/opencost-ui:cloudcost` to access this beta feature.

 :::